Sara-Sundin/My-Portfolio---Project-1/README.md

 - Am I Responsive (to test responsive design on various devices)
 - W3C HTML & CSS Validator (to validate and check for coding errors)
 - Techsini.com (for multidevice image and testing responsiveness)
-## ChatGPT
-I have used ChatGPT throughout the process as a sparring partner for ideas, troubleshooting, and problem-solving.

 [Back to Content Table](#content)